 Are you thinking about becoming C-TPAT certified?
 If you move goods across the border, this certification can be a boon for your business.
 To be accepted into the C-TPAT program, your company must meet a set of minimum security requirements.
 This article reviews the access control and visitor management requirements for importers, exporters, and customs brokers.
-Click here to download a pdf of the minimum security requirements for your industry.
+Click here to find the minimum security requirements for your industry.

 Physical access controls

 The goal of access controls is to “prevent unauthorized entry to facilities, maintain control of employees and visitors, and protect company assets.”
 For all categories of facilities, this requires positive identification of everyone who enters the facility, including employees, visitors, vendors, and service providers.